-Filed Filed by the Registrant ⊠ Filed Filed by a Party other than the Registrant \square Chec ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 VIGIL NEUROSCIENCE, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of Filing Fee (Check all boxes that apply) \boxtimes No fee required.
+Filed Filed by the Registrant ⊠ Filed by a Party other than the Registrant $\ \square$ Chec k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 VIGIL NEUROSCIENCE, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check all boxes that apply) \boxtimes No fee required.
 Fee paid previously with preliminary materials.
 Fee computed on table in exhibit required by Item 25(b) per Securities Exchange Act of 1934 Rules 14a-6(i)(1) and 0-11.

-VIGIL NEUROSCIENCE, INC. 1 Broadway, 7th Floor, Suite 07-300 Cambridge, MA 02142
+VIGIL NEUROSCIENCE, INC. 100 Forge Road, Suite 700 Watertown, MA 02472

-NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS To be held June 9, 2022
+NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS To be held June 7, 2023

-Notice is hereby given that the 2022 Annual Meeting of Stockholders of Vigil Neuroscience, Inc. (the "Annual Meeting") will be held online on June 9, 2022 at 8:30 a.m.
+Notice is hereby given that the 2023 Annual Meeting of Stockholders of Vigil Neuroscience, Inc. (the "Annual Meeting") will be held online on June 7, 2023 at 8:00 a.m.
 Eastern Time.
-In light of continuing concerns resulting from the global spread of the SARS-CoV-2 virus (coronavirus) and the COVID-19 pandemic, the Annual Meeting will be held virtually, and you may attend the meeting via the Internet at www.virtualshareholdermeeting.com/VIGL2022, where you will be able to vote electronically and submit questions.
+The Annual Meeting will be held virtually, and you may attend the meeting via the Internet at www.virtualshareholdermeeting.com/VIGL2023, where you will be able to vote electronically and submit questions.
 You will need the 16-digit control number included with the Notice of Internet Availability of Proxy Materials being mailed to you separately in order to attend the Annual Meeting.

-Stockholders of record at the close of business on April 11, 2022, the record date for the Annual Meeting, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+Stockholders of record at the close of business on April 10, 2023, the record date for the Annual Meeting, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
 The purpose of the Annual Meeting is the following:

-- 1. To elect two class I directors to our board of directors, to serve until the 2025 annual meeting of stockholders and until his successor has been duly elected and qualified, or until his earlier death, resignation or removal; - To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3.
+- 1. To elect three class II directors to our board of directors, to serve until the 2026 annual meeting of stockholders and until his or her successor has been duly elected and qualified, or until his or her earlier death, resignation or removal; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3.
 To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

 You can find more information on each of the matters to be voted on at the Annual Meeting, including information regarding the nominees for election to our board of directors, in the accompanying proxy statement.
-The board of directors recommends a vote "FOR" the election of each of the two nominees for class I directors and "FOR" the ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2022, as disclosed in the accompanying proxy statement.
+The board of directors recommends a vote "FOR" the election of each of the three nominees for class II directors and "FOR" the ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2023, as disclosed in the accompanying proxy statement.